Comprehensive language-image pre-training for 3D medical image understanding: Extended methods and ablations

-Our default text encoder is \bert, a transformer pre-trained on reports of chest X-rays.
-Since this model is rather small, holding about 110M parameters, and was trained on substantially shorter X-ray reports, we chose to evaluate the effect of using a larger text encoder, namely the 196M parameter large BiomedCLIP model pre-trained on the entire PubMed collection, as well as training our CXR-BERT architecture from scratch.
-Results are presented in \cref{tab:apx:sentence_shuffle_findings_impressions} at the bottom, showing the superiority of BiomedVLP-CXR-BERT over the larger BiomedCLIP model.
+Our default text encoder is \bert, a transformer pre-trained on chest X-ray reports that we fine-tune.
+Since this model is relatively small, holding about 110M parameters, and was trained on substantially shorter X-ray reports, we also evaluated the effect of using a larger text encoder.
+We tested the 196M-parameter BiomedCLIP model, which was pre-trained on the entire PubMed collection (15 million biomedical \imagetext pairs), as well as training our \bert architecture from scratch.
+Results are presented in \cref{tab:apx:sentence_shuffle_findings_impressions} at the bottom, showing the superiority of \bert over the larger BiomedCLIP model.